 The journey towards diagnosis usually begins with a visit to your GP.
 This consultation is an opportunity to talk about all the symptoms that concern you.
 The first priority is to rule out other possible causes of your memory complaints.
-Blood tests, memory tests and other assessments will be part of this.
-It may be that there is another cause entirely such as vitamin deficiency, thryroid abnormalities, medication side effects or depression.
+Blood tests, memory tests and other assessments will be done to rule out other causes.

 The GP may then refer you to a hospital-based consultant or memory service for a full assessment to identify the cause of your symptoms.
 If you are over 65, this may be a geriatric medicine specialist or a later life psychiatrist.
 If you are under 65 you may be referred to a neurologist – a doctor with expertise in disorders of the brain.